gyur2hwng/bulletin-board/README.md

-# jsp-mysql-mvc-board
+# Online Bulletin Board

-This project implements mvc2 to depict an online bulletin board.
+This project is a jsp-servlet web application that uses MVC2 to create an online bulletin board.